RU-MaGIC/Operating_procedures/workflow_procedures/Data_management.md

 3. Demultiplexing will be confirmed with the Genomics Core Facility (or other sequencing provider if applicable)
 4. BCL files will be retained in the Data Temp folder for up to 3 months once confirmed.
 If not changes are made, files we be treated per the data retention policy.

+All data policies will be proactively provided to investigators.
+Prior to data deletion, investigators will be given a reasonable chance to take full resposibility of their data.

 ## FASTQ files
 1. All BCL folders will be demultiplexed into individual FASTQ files per sample.
 2. After demultiplexing, the FASTQ files (and ONLY the FASTQ files) will be copied to a project specific directory